Posted on June 8, 2021

 …”But Mitchelson knew that Man Bites Dog was what sold papers…this was 1964 and he had to work with the material fate sent him.”

-This is likely the reason Mitchelson took Paige’s case despite her lack of ability to pay him any money upfront.
-The case was unusual or “oddball” enough for it to be of use to him.
+This is likely the reason Mitchelson took Paige’s case despite her lack of ability to pay him any upfront fees.
+Her case was unusual or “oddball” enough for it to be of use to him.

-Hollywood History/Celebrity Connections: Only a few days after the articles about Paige Young/Mark Segal divorce is published in a few newspapers, more news breaks that Beverly Hills LA talk show host, Pamela Mason, has won the unprecedented amount of over 1 million dollars in her divorce settlement from husband of 20 years: actor James Mason.
+Only a few days after the articles about the Paige Young/Mark Segal divorce is published in several newspapers, more news breaks that Beverly Hills society matron and LA talk show host, Pamela Mason, has won an unprecedented amount of money in a divorce settlement from husband of 20 years: suave British-Hollywood actor, James Mason.

 Author Jenkins discusses the 1 million plus dollar settlement Mason case: